johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

 TODO: Add and Refine

+- Many of the code examples above show snippets of TypeScript files under a package's `src` directory; note that we recommend writing your own versions of these files in TypeScript under the `src` directory, as well.
+They will then compile to JavaScript under the associated `lib` directory.
+  For example:
+  `/packages/some-package/src/components/Foo/tokens/index.ts` →
+  `/packages/some-package/lib/components/Foo/tokens/index.js`
 - Above, we show the contents of the compiled JavaScript files containing the shadowed token collections, but you should write them in TypeScript and compile them to those locations.
 - If you are extending a base token collection, be sure to import it using the `tokenCollectionBase`